-Biden-founded law firm, a company tied to Pelosi received PPP funds, docs show
+Biden-founded law firm, as well as a company tied to Pelosi, received PPP funds, docs show

 “He’s an investor," Pelosi spokesperson Drew Hammill told Fox News.
 "He wasn’t involved in the application for the loan nor was he aware of it.”

-The Washington Post reported that EDI Associates is identified in Pelosi's disclosure forms "as a limited partnership with an investment in the El Dorado Hotel. ...
+The Washington Post and Bloomberg reported that EDI Associates is identified in Pelosi's disclosure forms "as a limited partnership with an investment in the El Dorado Hotel. ...
 The value of the asset on the form -- identified as belonging to Pelosi’s spouse -- is listed as between $250,001 and $500,000."

 The paper noted that "four other House members surfaced in previous reports about businesses" that took PPP money, including Republican Reps.
 Roger Williams of Texas and Vicky Hartzler of Missouri and Democrats Susie Lee of Nevada and Debbie Mucarsel-Powell of Florida, who "have ties to companies that are either run by their families or employ their spouses as a senior executives."